Have you taken some quality time to review your current marketing efforts?

-I know in the digital age, it’s easy to overlook print marketing, but printed materials are still valuable.
-According to a new survey by FedEx Office, professional printing services have helped four out of five small business owners stand out from the competition.
+In the digital age, it’s easy to overlook print marketing, but printed materials are still valuable.
+According to a new survey by FedEx Office, professional printing services have helped 4 out of 5 small business owners stand out from the competition.

 The survey also found:

-- Nine in 10 consumers agreed that the quality of printed materials is an indication of the quality of service provided by a business.
+- 9 in 10 consumers agreed that the quality of printed materials is an indication of the quality of service provided by a business

 Print Material Checkup:

-- Do all print materials have updated information?
+- Do all of your print materials have updated information?

-- Are the font, colors, logo, taglines and overall message in alignment with your corporate brand image?
+- Are the font, colors, logo, taglines, and overall message in alignment with your current brand image?